Trauma and first responders: Screening

-Prior to entering a first responder career, there is some evidence that screening can occur to help predict and train certain people who may have predictors of developing PSTD.
+Prior to entering a first responder career, there is some evidence that screening can occur to help predict and train certain people who may have predictors of developing PTSD.
 During this study, new paramedic students were evaluated based on multiple factors.
 These factors included things like: their psychiatric history, trauma exposure, neuroticism, perceived resilience to stress, and depressive attributions.
 During this two-year study, it was determined that first responders who were at risk for developing PTSD or major depression could be identified within the first week of their training.

 Those with a history of mental disorders are 6-times more likely to develop PTSD.
 It is important that providers receive adequate education on signs and symptoms of developing PTSD and know what resources are available to them because they are at a higher risk of experiencing a PTSD event.

 This screening tool should only be used to help a provider with the awareness of developing PTSD.
 It is illegal for an employer to screen or deny a provider based on these findings.